objetos/p5.quadrille.js/docs/md/docs/io/clear.md

 # `clear()`

 Sets quadrille cells to `0`.
-Either all quadrille cells or a given `row`.
+Either all quadrille cells, a given `row` or a given cell.

 # Syntax